camfort/camfort.github.io/oopsla17/artifact.md

 1. Change to the directory: `/home/camfort/camfort-analyse`

-2. Start a run (expected run-time ~1-2 hours) by typing: `./eval/infer.sh`
+2. Start a run (expected run-time ~1-2 hours) by typing: `specification-analysis.sh`

-    1. You can edit the list of files by opening the file `./eval/files.sh` and editing the DIRS environment variable.
+    1. You can edit the list of files by opening the file `/home/camfort/camfort-analyse/eval/files.sh` and editing the DIRS environment variable.

 3. Examine the output of the most recent run: `./eval/last.sh`